mediashelf/solrizer-rabbit/README.md

 # Solrizer::Rabbit

-TODO: Write a gem description
+Solrizer-rabbit is a gem for indexing ActiveFedora objects into solr by using RabbitMQ.

 ## Installation